 Please note: Undergraduate students conducting research without “on the ground” oversight by the PI are only permitted to conduct research that meets one of the exempt categories that does not require a Limited IRB Review.
 See “For Student Researchers” below for further details.

 All investigators and research team members must complete training in the protection of human research participants prior to submission of applications for HIRB approval.
-The Collaborative Institutional Training Initiative (CITI) offers a training module that can be completed online.
-Investigators should select the human subjects training that is most applicable to their research project, or, if unsure, should complete the Social/Behavioral Training module or call the HIRB to ask which training is the most appropriate.
+Please visit the HIRB’s Training & Education page for information or call the HIRB to ask which training is the most appropriate.
 You do not need to complete the Responsible Conduct of Research Training for IRB purposes.
 Training is valid for five years.
-Please read the Homewood IRB CITI Training Instructions.

 Documents & Resources for Investigators